plating, anodizing, & finishing Q&As since 1989

 - Glassboro, New Jersey

 A. Hi Mark.
-Chrome plating is not hazardous, although you don't want to inhale any dust from anything you sand, grind, or wire brush; wearing an N95 mask, sand it if you can.
+The chrome on your welding clamps is not hazardous, it's just metal, although you don't want to inhale any dust from anything you sand, grind, or wire brush; so sand it if you can while wearing an N95 mask.

 You're unlikely to be able to remove the copper with HCl.
 In fact, even if there were no copper on it in the first place, it would acquire an immersion copper plating on it if any copper were available from another source like the cable, because copper is more "noble" than iron and will replace it ...